Colloquium Coordinator: C-Y. Jean Chan

 Typical Colloquium Talks are Thursday, 4:00–4:50pm, in person in Room 227 of Pearce Hall.

-Special media arrangement such as virtual, or HyFlex format, if available,
+Special media arrangement such as virtual, or HyFlex format, if available, is indicated under Remark.

 The following table gives the information for all colloquium activities (on any day), and each Thursday event that is open to the public.